Washington Metro: Random bag searches

 On October 27, 2008, the Metro Transit Police Department announced plans to immediately begin random searches of backpacks, purses, and other bags.
 Transit police would search riders at random before boarding a bus or entering a station.
 It also explained its intent to stop anyone acting suspiciously.
 Metro claims that "Legal authority to inspect packages brought into the Metro system has been established by the court system on similar types of inspections in mass transit properties, airports, military facilities and courthouses."
 Metro Transit Police Chief Michael Taborn stated that, if someone were to turn around and simply enter the system through another escalator or elevator, Metro has "a plan to address suspicious behavior".
 Security expert Bruce Schneier characterized the plan as "security theater against a movie plot threat" and does not believe random bag searches actually improve security.

 The Metro Riders' Advisory Council recommended to WMATA's board of directors that Metro hold at least one public meeting regarding the search program.
 As of December 2008, Metro had not conducted a single bag search.

 In 2010 Metro once again announced that it would implement random bag searches, and conducted the first such searches on December 21, 2010.
+If a passenger refused an official request for a bag search, they were monitored and could not enter Metro trains with their bags.
 The searches consist of swabbing bags and packages for explosive residue, and X-raying or opening any packages which turned up positive.
 On the first day of searches, at least one false positive for explosives was produced, which Metro officials indicated could occur for a variety of reasons including if a passenger had recently been in contact with firearms or been to a firing range.
 The D.C.
 Bill of Rights Coalition and the Montgomery County Civil Rights Coalition circulated a petition against random bag searches, taking the position that the practice violates the Fourth Amendment to the United States Constitution and would not improve security.
 On January 3, 2011, Metro held a public forum for the searches at a Metro Riders' Advisory Council meeting, at which more than 50 riders spoke out, most of them in opposition to the searches.
 However at the meeting Metro officials called random bag inspections a "success" and claimed that few riders had complained.